 After notice and a reasonable opportunity to respond, the ADR Office may remove a person as a mediator or settlement conference chair for failure to maintain the applicable qualifications of this Rule or for other good cause.
-Source: This Rule is new.

 Rule 17-305.
 NO FEE FOR COURT-ORDERED ADR